-- Relational Properties - Click the button to access the following relational options:
+- Relational Properties—click the Select button to access the following relational options:

-- Friendly Name - a label for the relational field that users can easily understand.
-For example, you could change the relational MD5 Hash field to Duplicates, since it's used to group copies of the same document.
+- Friendly Name—a label for the relational field that users can easily understand.
+For example, you could change the relational MD5 Hash field to Duplicates, since it is used to group copies of the same document.
 This name displays in the Include Related Documents menu in workspaces and in the Related Items pane.